[chapter id=”nextsection” background=”1″ top_padding=”15″ bottom_padding=”5″ bright_text=”yes”]

 (15’ width min/ 60 sq. ft. min orders).

 A. Drainage: Will the existing drainage system be adequate?
-Will the artificial grass project area require additional drains or modified drains, grading or sloping?
+Will the artificial grass installation area require additional drains or modified drains, grading or sloping?

 B. Soil Condition: Will you need to wet or soften the ground or use a jackhammer to remove large rocks?
 Rain soaked soil may need to dry a few days before artificial grass work begins.